hangtwenty/yobot/README.md

 Slack was a sensible choice for me, as my company uses Slack, and Slack has great APIs and bot support.
-If you like the idea but don't use Slack, I'll bet your (modern) chat service has the same features, so it wouldn't be hard to port chummybot!
+If you like the idea but don't use Slack, I'll bet your (modern) chat service has the same features, so it wouldn't be hard to port yobot!

 # Differences from [etsy/mixer][1]